 - Set aside 3 tablespoons jam; spread remaining jam over crust.

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in lemon peel and vanilla.
 Add eggs; beat on low speed just until combined.
-Spoon over jam; spread evenly.
-Bake for 20-25 minutes or until filling is almost set.
+Spread evenly over jam.
+Bake for 20-25 minutes or until almost set.